 If your design doesn’t already have Scenarios by default (you see ‘Recommendations’ instead), the feature is enabled by navigating to the Recommendations tab and selecting Use Scenarios from the Action menu.
 The user can choose from using the standard Recommendations recording feature or change to Scenarios.

-Note that you can’t branch upon branches ( you can only branch from the main branch) due to the complications this would create visualising the tree, particularly in reports.
+Note that you can’t branch from branches (you can only branch from the main branch) due to the complications this would create to generate the tree in the software, particularly in reports.

 This is because the software now automatically clones it for you every time you ‘link’ a new scenario/recommendation to the tree/chain.

-What this means is that if you delete a scenario OR if you change a scenario at the top of the chain/tree where there are other scenarios below, all other scenario designs below that change will NOT reflect those changes you’ve made.
-So you will need to jump into each of the following scenario designs to make the relevant updates so that they are consistent with the changes made earlier in the chain/tree.
+What this means is that if you delete a scenario OR if you edit/update a scenario design at the top of the chain/tree where there are other scenarios below, all other following scenario designs below that scenario design will NOT reflect the changes you’ve made in that design.
+So you will need to jump into each of the following scenario designs to make the relevant edits/updates so that they are consistent with the changes made earlier in the chain/tree.